huggingface/hf-hub/README.md

 When using the [`ureq`](https://github.com/algesten/ureq) feature, you will always use its default TLS backend which is [rustls](https://github.com/rustls/rustls).

 When using [`tokio`](https://github.com/tokio-rs/tokio), by default `default-tls` will be enabled, which means OpenSSL.
 If you want/need to use rustls, disable the default features and use `rustls-tls` in conjunction with `tokio`.

+# Credentials

+You can set your Hugging Face credentials via `huggingface-cli login` or by setting the `HF_TOKEN` environment variable.